AndySomogyi/sbmlsolver/wrappers/Python/doc/selecting_values.rst

     selections follow generally accepted mathematical convention of using the single quote, ``'`` to represent a time derivative.
 A rate of change selection is any identifier followed by a single quote, i.e. ``S1'``, ``S2'``, ``P1'``, etc. A rates of change selection is also valid for SBML elements which are defined by rate rules.
+In Python, use mixture of single and double quote to specify the rates of change as string, e.g. ``"S1'"``

 Elasticity: ``ee(ReactionId, ParameterId)``
     Represents elasticity slection in the form of ``ee(ReactionId, ParameterId)`` where ``ReactionId`` is a reaction name